PrimedSoftLimited/Quadratic-Equation-Frebby/README.md

 =>x=[3+v6]
 =>x=[3-v6]

-Online Algebra Tutor provide you step by step explanation on Algebra topics.
+Online Algebra Tutorial provides you with step by step explanation on Algebra topics.

 ## Method 3 : By Completing the Square